ARTICLE TABLE OF CONTENTS

-Today, SAP provides the world’s leading business software applications that manages the various processes within companies and across company boundaries.
+Today, SAP provides the world’s leading business software applications that manage the various processes within companies and across company boundaries.

 The SAP definition is:

-The CRM market is the biggest subcategorie of ERP software in terms of market size and the fastest growing.
+Among all the ERP software categories, CRM is the largest in terms of market size and the fastest growing.